DUNE-DAQ/appfwk/docs/ActionPlans.md

 ## Overview

-An ActionPlan defines a series of ActionSteps, each one consisting of a set of Action objects.
-The Action object provides "targeting" information in the form of module class and id, with the default id of `"*"` matching all modules of the given class.
+An ActionPlan defines a series of steps consisting of groups of modules, which are executed in response to a command from CCM.
+Groups of modules are defined either by module class or by module instances, and the execution of each step is in parallel by default, but can be changed to serial execution if needed.
 Each ActionPlan is associated with a FSMCommand object, and is run by the appliction when it recieves the corresponding command.
-If a command is received and no ActionPlan is defined, the application currently runs a "dummy" ActionPlan consisting of a single step where registered Actions matching the command name are all run in parallel.
+If a command is received and no ActionPlan is defined, the application currently runs a "dummy" ActionPlan consisting of a single step where modules with the command registered are all run in parallel.

 ## Defining an ActionPlan